-Sustainalytics, a leading provider of ESG research and ratings, conducted the verification of the use of proceeds from MQU's Sustainability Bond.
-The work undertaken as part of this engagement included collection of documentation from MQU and review of said documentation to assess conformance with the Macquarie University Sustainability Financing Framework.
+Sustainalytics, a leading provider of ESG research and ratings, conducted the verification of the use of proceeds from MQU's Sustainability Bonds.
+Work undertaken as part of this engagement included the collection of documentation from MQU and review of said documentation to assess conformance with the Framework.